Student Artist Competition

 The competition will occur in two rounds:

-- A Preliminary Round, scheduled and administered by performance area (keyboard, voice, woodwind, brass, percussion, and string).
-Students should talk to their studio teacher and/or area coordinator about specific area requirements.
+- A Preliminary Round is scheduled and administered by each performance area (keyboard, voice, woodwind, brass, percussion, and string).
+Students should consult their studio teacher or area coordinator for specific audition guidelines and requirements.

 Philosophy and Format